Katsevich-Lab/import-frangieh-2021/README.md

 ```

     ## A covariate_ondisc_matrix with the following components:
-    ##  An ondisc_matrix with 24 features and 57624 cells.
+    ##  An integer-valued ondisc_matrix with 24 features and 57624 cells.
-    ##  A cell covariate matrix with columns n_nonzero, n_umis, condition.
+    ##  A cell covariate matrix with columns n_nonzero, n_umis, condition, s_score, g2m_score, phase.
     ##  A feature covariate matrix with columns mean_expression, coef_of_variation, n_nonzero.

 The gRNA data have 818 features, which is the total number of gRNAs used